-Marko Dimitrijevic is an investor, entrepreneur, author, photographer and philanthropist.
+Marko Dimitrijevic is an investor, entrepreneur, author, photographer and philanthropist based in Miami, Florida.
 He is the founder and chairman of Volta Global.
 Marko’s professional interests include venture capital, private equity, real estate, and public markets.
 He founded Volta Global with the explicit purpose of creating a unique investment group guided by a philosophy shaped by its committed capital base.
 This has allowed Volta Global to be an agile, robust, and enduring firm with a focus on the future.

 Marko has been an entrepreneur and investor for 35 years.
 He has concentrated his career on emerging and frontier markets.